-The UK's modelling for compliance assessment is undertaken using a national-scale model known as Pollution Climate Mapping (PCM).
+The UK's modelling for compliance assessment is undertaken using a national-scale model known as Pollution Climate Mapping (PCM)7.
 PCM has been designed to assess compliance with EU limit and target values at locations defined within EU Air Quality Directives.
 Modelling is undertaken for 11 air pollutants each year, including B[a]P and completed each year in time for compliance assessment submission at the end of September.
 The model performs an annual calculation covering the whole of the UK and outputs concentrations on a 1km square grid.
 These grid squares are assigned to each of the 43 zones and agglomerations for the purposes of assessing compliance status with respect to limit and target values in the Directives.

 Modelling calculates concentrations based on estimates of the spatial pattern of emissions of B[a]P from all known sources.
-The model calculates background concentration of B[a]P from all area sources (e.g. domestic solid fuel use, commercial and traffic sources).
+The model calculates the background concentration of B[a]P from all area sources (e.g. domestic solid fuel use, commercial and traffic sources).
 Modelled B[a]P concentrations are calibrated to those measured at background monitoring stations to ensure concentrations from modelling and monitoring are consistent.
+Source apportionment indicates that exceedances due to domestic sources are largely driven by contributions from domestic combustion of coal and wood.